- Sea Explorer

 - 111 Capacity

 - Price from

 Summary : Explore the best of Greenland’s west coast on this 13 day voyage, including one of the fastest and most active glaciers in the world.
 Visit historic islands in the Canadian Arctic, which once played important roles in the quest to find the Northwest Passage.
 Experience the extreme north of Greenland, cruise through immense fjords and look for iconic Arctic animals including beluga whales, narwhal, polar bear and walrus.
 Changing landscapes, small villages and plenty of wildlife make this the perfect expedition for history enthusiasts and photographers.

 Activities : Birding, Culture, Hiking, Kayaking

-Enjoy an included night at a hotel in Copenhagen and meet your fellow travelers.
+Enjoy a night at a hotel in Copenhagen and meet your fellow travelers.

 Take a charter flight to Kangerlussuaq and transfer to the port.
 Enjoy your first of many Zodiac rides out to the expedition ship for embarkation.